sunfounder/galaxy-rvr/docs/source/scratch/sc4_ultrasonic.rst

 We can use the infrared obstacle avoidance module to make the GalaxyRVR automatically avoid obstacles ahead.

-1. Drag in a small green flag block.
+1. Drag in a green flag block.

 .. image:: img/6_ultrasonic_flag.png